“I’m just trying stay alive and take care of my people.

 And they don’t have no award for that.” +Drake

-There are plenty of awards to be won in this industry.
+There are plenty of awards in marketing to be won.

 Early on, I was taught that the coveted Hermes head of the Advertising Federation was something to aspire to.
 We dressed up for the evening, hired a limo, and went to the show.
 There were classic categories like “Best Creative in Radio” or more modern varieties for “Best Website” and, of course, the most coveted of all “Best Overall.”
 There are also awards for the other side of marketing houses: “Best Media Buyer” and “Best Social Media Representative” (an award I received in 2010).